TechnologyRediscovery/codenforce/docs/occ/User_documentation_ACT.md

 ![screenshot](img/inspection_16.png)

-14. Select the correct determination/result of the inspection from the drop-down menu by clicking the down arrow (red circle).
-Then select the 'Finalize and lock inspection ID' blue button (red arrow).
+14. Select the correct determination/result of the inspection from the drop-down menu by clicking the down arrow.
+Then select the 'Finalize and lock inspection ID' blue button.
 After this button has been selected, you will no longer be able to make any changes to the inspection.

 ![screenshot](img/inspection_17.png)